-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 176, its national coverage determination governing computed tomography (CT) scans, with an effective date of March 7, 2026.
-Here's what changes for billing teams.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 176, the national coverage determination governing CT scan coverage under Medicare, with an effective date of March 7, 2026.
+Here's what your billing team needs to know.

 Quick-Reference Table